KazhimRycerz/KazhimRycerz/README.md

 jritter@via-internet.com

 PS.
 Why Kazhim Rycerz?
-Rycerz is the Polish translation for 'Ritter' and 'Kazhim' is the combination of **Kaz**hal and Joac**him**, the creators and best combination of Kazhim and Joachal
+Rycerz is the Polish translation for 'Ritter' (my father's origin) and 'Kazhim' is the combination of **Kaz**hal and Joac**him**, the creators and best combination of both kids, Kazhim and Achal.